 How to Join: Open; no sign-up needed.
 Drop in whenever you like!

 Facilitators: Wellbeing Graduate Interns

 Acceptance and Commitment Therapy (ACT) For Anxiety

 ACT assumes that efforts to avoid, control or get rid of unwanted thoughts, feelings and/or sensations is what creates suffering.
 This group is an 8-week program that utilizes a combination of instruction, readings and in-and out-of-session practice and meditation to help members manage anxiety and stress.
-For those with social anxiety, it offers a chance to participate in a group without being “put on the spot”, it is less about self-disclosure than learning new ways to lessen the discomfort and embarrassment felt when one is anxious.
+It can be helpful for those with social anxiety as it is less about self-disclosure and more about learning new ways to lessen the discomfort and embarrassment felt when one is anxious.

 Facilitators: Eileen Bonyai

-How to Join: Set up a pre-group meeting with Randolph.
+How to Join: Set up screening with Stephanie.

 Grief and Loss Peer Support Group